wozniak/wozniak/README.md

 ### hi there 👋

-i'm a self-taught rust developer from richmond, va
+i write code. most of it is bad

 ### projects
-- portal tools (on github soon)
+- portal tools
+- dlzip